4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 I don’t create content because I’m not sure what to talk about.

 Can you relate to these feelings that show up like perfectionist syndrome?
-Did I just make that syndrome up?

-Anyhoo, I can relate 100%.
+I can relate 100%.
 That’s where I was when I started out.

 True confession of a recovering perfectionist

-She says to me,
+She said to me,

 - Are you kidding…this is what you’re going to post?